boece/boece.github.io/_posts/2019-2-2-strategies-for-making-money-online-in-2019.md

 Kids videos seem to get millions of views and the videos seem pretty easy to make, get paid Google Adsense revenue for the views and throw in some affiliate links to sell the toys or products you are using in your videos.

 [Ryans Toy Reviews](https://www.youtube.com/channel/UChGJGhZ9SOOHvBB0Y4DOO_w/videos?flow=grid&sort=p&view=0) has videos with over a billion views and his sells his own line of Toys.

+# Sell things on Ebay

+# Get paid online for development work